Skip to main content

 Empowering Senior Employees

-To provide opportunities for employees who are seniors to continue applying their wealth of experience and skills as a driving force of business growth, the Group provides employment extensions based on the reemployment program for those who have reached retirement age and wish to continue working.
-It ensures employment opportunities up to the age of 65 at the employee’s request.
-Moreover, some Group companies have established employment programs in which employees can work even after the age of 65 at the employees’ request, thus supporting work styles that meet the needs of seniors.
+To provide opportunities for employees who are seniors to continue applying their wealth of experience and skills as a driving force of business growth, since April 2025, Nomura Real Estate Development has raised the retirement age to 65.
+And to provide employment opportunities after the retirement age of 65 to employees who request it, employment extensions are offered based on a reemployment program.
+Under this system, employment opportunities can be provided up to the age of 70, depending on the individual's preference.
+Moreover, some Group companies have also established employment programs in which employees can work even after the age of 65 at the employees’ request, thus supporting work styles that meet the needs of seniors.

 Empowering Global Human Resources

 When hiring, the Group makes use of an in-house handbook and other guides to ensure that no disadvantages are associated with personal background or beliefs, including race, ethnicity, nationality, age, gender, sexual orientation, gender identity, disability, religion, creed, social status, lifestyle, or life stage.
 We also accommodate employees’ religious practices and conduct within a certain framework.
 In addition, we hire and support human resources who can effectively engage at a global level regardless of race, ethnicity, nationality, or religion so that human resources with diverse values can demonstrate their individual abilities to the fullest and spark new value.
-We are actively hiring local human resources, especially in China, Hong Kong, Thailand, Singapore, and Vietnam, where Group companies are located, to strengthen our overseas strategies so that we can quickly and accurately identify and reflect the different needs of each country and region in our business operations.
+We are actively hiring local human resources, especially in the UK, USA, Vietnam, Thailand, Philippines, Singapore, China/Hong Kong, where Group companies are located, to strengthen our overseas strategies so that we can quickly and accurately identify and reflect the different needs of each country and region in our business operations.

 Representative Major Efforts to Secure Global Human Resources